Mathematics

 The minor in Statistics requires the following six courses:

-• MATH-1360 Calculus II (Prerequisite: Calculus I (MATH-1350), four credits of Calculus AP/IB credit, or passing a departmental exam)
+- MATH-1360 Calculus II (Prerequisite: Calculus I (MATH-1350), equivalent AP/IB credit, or passing a departmental exam)

-• MATH-1505 Data Visualization and Graphics
+- MATH-1505 Data Visualization and Graphics (Prerequisite: any prior statistics course)

-• MATH-2140 Introduction to Mathematical Statistics.
-DSAN-5100 may be used as a substitute for MATH-2140.
-Students who have taken ECON-2110 should take another Statistics elective at the 2000+ level instead of MATH-2140.
+- MATH-2140 Introduction to Mathematical Statistics.
+ECON-2110 and DSAN-5100 are equivalent to MATH-2140.
+You may substitute either for MATH-2140 in the minor, provided your major allows double-counting a course.
+Otherwise, you should take a third Statistics elective at the 2000+ level instead of MATH-2140.

-• Two Statistics electives at the 2000+ level (e.g., MATH-2620 Statistical Learning and Data Science, MATH-2625 Biostatistics, MATH-2640 Advanced Regression Methods, MATH-2645 Applied Time Series)
+- Two Statistics electives at the 2000+ level (e.g., MATH-2240 Math for Machine Learning; MATH-2620 Statistical Learning and Data Science; MATH-2625 Biostatistics; MATH-2640 Advanced Regression Methods; MATH-2645 Applied Time Series)

 Students majoring in Mathematics (A.B. or B.S.) are not eligible to pursue the minor in Statistics.